About Macular Degeneration

 This image was originally published in the Retina Image Bank® website.
 Photographer: Mitzy E. Torres Soriano, MD; Centro medico Cagua-Estado Aragua.
 Venezuela.
 Retina Image Bank.
 2015; Image Number 24990. © The American Society of Retina Specialists.

-These areas of atrophy have clear borders, as seen in the image above.
+In GA, the areas of atrophy have clear borders, as seen in the image above.
 Each defined area of atrophy is called a lesion.
 As lesions develop, aspects of visual performance can be diminished, such as reading, driving, and seeing in low light.
-As the lesions expand, and sometimes overlap, they begin to grow into and affect the fovea, causing blind spots (scotomas) and loss of visual acuity in central vision.
+As the lesions expand, and sometimes overlap, they begin to grow into and affect the fovea (the center of the macula, responsible for sharp vision), causing blind spots (scotomas) and loss of visual acuity in central vision.

 Why is it called “Geographic Atrophy”?